 Forbes says that weak language reduces the effectiveness of a presentation.

-“I’m convinced that even if we take one small step and eliminate the word “just” from our communication, we would see a huge difference in the way we are perceived in the workplace,”says Forbes contributor Bonnie Marcus.
+“I’m convinced that even if we take one small step and eliminate the word “just” from our communication, we will see a huge difference in the way we are perceived in the workplace,” says Forbes contributor Bonnie Marcus.

 Now, a few qualifiers are useful in varying sentence structure and presentation flow.
 They’re also great when delivering deadpan jokes.
 But too many of them in a single speech knock the strength out of it.
 Importantly, your distractible audience will have to deal with more unnecessary words coming out of your month.
 Never a good idea.